 All these insights make it easier to adjust your access policies.
 You can then use ARM to set and implement better data access controls and to see if anyone is trying to change access controls in Active Directory or Group Policy.
 ARM goes above and beyond the access control provided by other software programs to analyze users on a deeper level, studying their credentials and analyzing how they use those credentials to gain data access.
 It alerts IT teams of suspicious activity indicative of a data breach, so they can act to prevent data loss.

 ARM installs on Windows Server and provides auditing and reporting compliant with HIPAA, PCI DSS, and GDPR.
 As with SEM, you can also try the full software free for 30 days.

 SolarWinds Identity Monitor essentially provides you instant insight into whether your employees’ credentials, like logins and passwords, have shown up in data breaches.
 The tool is designed to track enterprise data leaks across the “dark web,” providing insight into both current and past security breaches.
 It can even track email account information for your key employees to help prevent scams.
 Identity Monitor is also useful for IP address tracking—you can add IPv4 or IPv4 network CIDR to the platform’s “watchlist,” and the software will look for this information automatically.

 If credentials or other key company data does show up on the tool’s radar, Identity Monitor is designed to notify you quickly.
 This speed is critical for preventing data loss and dangerous account takeover.
 By choosing Identity Monitor, you get an extra level of protection without having to put manual effort into combing through company data breaches yourself.
 For peace of mind, SolarWinds Identity Monitor is a worthy investment.

-Symantec Data Loss Prevention is enterprise oriented, meaning while it’s scalable to a smaller business, it may be unnecessarily complicated for small business use.
+Broadcom Data Loss Prevention (previously Symantec) is enterprise oriented, meaning while it’s scalable to a smaller business, it may be unnecessarily complicated for small business use.
 If you’re looking for DLP software for a large enterprise, however, this tool provides helpful services.